sekunho/swoogle/README.md

 Dates are formatted in DD-MM-YYYY.

+### Day 10 - 08/12/2021

+- Decided to eventually experiment with deriving `aeson` instances with `Generic`, but only for anything related with the `Vehicle` resource.
+Since I still want to practice the basics more.
+- I've decided to use `tasty` over `sandwich` just because the former has golden tests.
+Golden tests would be useful for the JSON output in this case since it's a bad idea to all that in a source file.
+Also, pretty annoying to modify if that's the case.
+- I *may* include `QuickCheck` but I still have to think for what cases I would use it for.
+Although I do see the value in generating tests just based on the properties I state.

+Not really doing much today because this day was intended to be a day off.

 ### Day 9 - 06/12/2021

 - Turns out I missed a few cases of colors